mec-kon/led-strip-website/README.md

 You can do both on the website under settings.
 By default, the ip address is localhost and the port is 9999.

+The device configuration is saved in the deviceConfig.json file, the configuration of the website is stored on the server that hosts the website.

 Protocol
 --------